FreeBreadsticks/erika-cli-app/README.md

 # OrlandoEvents

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/orlando_events`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to the OrlandoEvents gem!
+With this gem you will be able to print out the latest available event information from Downtown Orlando's website.
+You can visit it here: http://www.downtownorlando.com/future/events/

 ## Installation